-Recently, I traveled the continent to autograph DEAD GIRL RUNNING, so it’s time for a re-run of…
+Recently, I toured to autograph FORGET WHAT YOU KNOW, so let’s enjoy a re-run of…

 THE BANANA BOOK TOUR!